 For other specific ineligible cases, please learn more about scope of assessments.

-In some cases, we may recommend not to invite one-person companies.
-We are reviewing our rating service to ensure that they are optimized for one-person entities.
-As EcoVadis rating methodology aims to assess management systems for organizations, there may be certain areas that one-person companies find challenging in the rating.
-This is why currently we are recommending not to invite them.
+In most cases, we recommend not to invite one-person companies to the sustainability rating.
+As EcoVadis rating methodology aims to assess management systems for organizations based on the supporting documents, there may be certain areas that one-person companies find challenging in the rating.

 Contact us directly if you have questions on this topic.